gdsccvr/bit-n-build-2024/README.md

 Ans: For any issues or queries related to the registration and payment process, please reach out to the provided contact details on the CRCE registration platform.

-**Q) When is the deadline for completing the registration and payment process?**
+**Q) When is the deadline for completing the payment process?**

-Ans: The deadline for registration and payment is 6th Feb.
+Ans: Once your team is shortlisted, the deadline for registration and payment is 6th Feb.
 Ensure that your team completes the process within this timeframe to secure your spot in the Round-1 Hackathon.

-**Q) Are the top 2 selected teams responsible for their own travel arrangements to Mumbai for the final round?**
+**Q) Are the selected teams responsible for their own travel arrangements to Mumbai for the final round?**

 Ans: No, the traveling expenses to Mumbai for the final round will be covered by CRCE Mumbai.

 **Q) Where can I get more details about the Round 2 of the hackathon?**

-Ans: For any queries related to the Round 2 of the hackathon, please visit the official [Bit N Build 2024 website](https://bitnbuild.vercel.app/)
+Ans: For any queries related to the Round 2 of the hackathon, please visit the official Bit N Build 2024 website: https://bitnbuild.vercel.app/